 OBNUBIL: We once heard a story about your guitar.
 Your guitar seems to have gone through everything possible.
 Damaged, stolen… got a lot of cuts and bruises.
 As far as we know you still use the same guitar, guess this one has a special meaning to you.
 What is your actual gear?
 Do you use the same gear for all your side projects?

 MATHIEU: I bought that Gibson Les Paul when I was 18 years old.
 I had worked during the holidays and was planning to go on a vacation and travel with the money I had.
 When I saw that guitar in a 2 nd hand shop, I just couldn’t resist buying it.
-That meant no travelling for me, but I did get to play that guitar for the rest of the summer.
+That meant no traveling for me, but I did get to play that guitar for the rest of the summer.
 We’re 17 years later now and I still play that same guitar.
 I call it the Black Horse.
 It is my weapon and together we’ve survived various battle fields.
 For Syndrome I use a Fender Telecaster as it sounds better clean, also when using an ebow and for Amenra I also play an acoustic guitar sometimes.

 OBNUBIL: Is there anything special you use to layer sounds and create darker atmospheres?